 Unpacking Shinsei (新生) AKATSUKI; An Extended Translation Note and Analysis

 This post provides necessary context about the issues of cultural sensitivity around Ibuki Taki’s inclusion in AKATSUKI, especially its parallels to the Ryukyu Disposition.
+To do so, this post will explore Shinsei AKATSUKI and Ibuki through the lens of Japanese history, specifically the Meiji Restoration.

 Blue flashcards contain additional context.
 Click on them to read more information.